Jade0904/zavolab/README.md

 IRworkflow.py is used to extract the count of reads that supports (1) intron retention events (2) splicing at spliced sites.

 ```
-python IRworkflow.py --a <gtf file> --sj <SJ.out.tab> --bam <bam file> --out <output folder>
+python IRworkflow.py --a <gtf file> --bam <bam file> --out <output folder>
 ```

-In which:
+**Possible options**:

+`--f`: If specify this option, the step of filtering multimappers will be skipped.
+By default, when not specifying this option, multimappers will be filtered.
+However, filtering is often recommended, and we offer this option in case the filtering process is done beforehand and you would like to save some computational efforts.

+`--read_orientation`: Options are `SR` or `SF`, in which "SR" stands for first read being opposite strand, and "SF" stands for first read being the same strand.
+Default is `SR`.

+**Inputs** are:

 (1) gtf file: annotation file in gtf format.

-(2) SJ.out.tab & bam file: output from STAR.
+(2) bam file: output from STAR.

-(3) output folder: for example "xx/xx/out", without "/" at the end.
+(3) output folder: for example "xx/xx/out".

-This will result in six files in the output folder:
+This will result in **7 files** in the output folder:

+(1) An sj-like file extracting the start/end position of introns and their strand (similar to SJ.out.tab);

-(1) All the spliced sites from both gtf file and SJ.out.tab (merged.bed);
+(2) All the spliced sites from both gtf file and sj file (merged.bed);

-(2) The filtered bed file from bam file (filteredReads.bed);
+(3) The filtered bed file from bam file (filteredReads.bed);

-(3) The filtered bed flle "groupby" the position of the reads, using the "name" column to save the count of the same reads (filteredNameAsCount.bed);
+(4) The filtered bed flle "groupby" the position of the reads, using the "name" column to save the count of the same reads (filteredNameAsCount.bed);

-(4,5) The output of "bedtools intersect" (intersect.bed & intersect.log);
+(5,6) The output of "bedtools intersect" (intersect.bed & intersect.log);

-(6) The result table containing the count of the reads of both events (result.csv).
+(7) The result table containing the count of the reads of both events (result.csv).